 Get to Know the Local Brews

-Whether you’re in the mood for dancing or hunting down the hottest speakeasies in town, there are plenty of things to do in San Francisco at night!
-Head over to sports bar BuzzWorks in SoMa, where you can find more than 40 rotating beers on tap and some of the biggest games of the year on TV.
-Visit LGBTQ-friendly dive bar Last Call Bar in Castro for ’80s music on the jukebox and happy hour specials from 12 p.m. to 7 p.m.
-Enjoy cheap drinks, plush couches, and Battle of the Decades events at intimate clubbing spot Monroe in North Beach.
-Pick out a cigar from the humidor and settle in for some smokes and whiskey at The Occidental Cigar Club in Financial District.
-Make your way to Union Square to find the hidden Benjamin Cooper cocktail bar for handcrafted drinks like the Queen of Thieves.
-Or if you’re looking for best drag shows in San Francisco, show up early at Oasis in SoMa to get drinks and good seats!
+Whether you’re in the mood for dancing or finding the hottest speakeasies in town, San Francisco offers tons of nightlife fun!
+Head over to a sports bar in SoMa to find more than 40 rotating beers on tap and some of the biggest games of the year on TV at BuzzWorks.
+Try the Golden Gate Gimlet, Jack-Hatton, or Union Square Mudslide cocktail at an inspired San Francisco bar, Sam’s Cable Car Lounge.
+Look for the iconic neon sign and sample drinks from guest bartenders at 500 Club.
+Take a trip downstairs and dance to hip-hop and top 40 hits in the Main Room, or get down to House and EDM in the Bonaparte Room, at Hawthorn San Francisco.
+Enjoy craft drinks, plush couches, and Battle of the Decades events at intimate clubbing spot Monroe.
+Pick out a cigar from the humidor and settle in for some whiskey at The Occidental Cigar Club in the Financial District.
+Make your way to Union Square to find the hidden Benjamin Cooper cocktail bar, offering handcrafted drinks and fresh oysters.
+Or if you’re looking for the best drag shows in San Francisco, show up early to get drinks and good seats at OASIS in SoMa!

 Moving to San Francisco?
-Extra Space Storage has convenient storage facilities throughout the Bay Area, so we can help with your transition.
+Extra Space Storage has storage facilities conveniently located throughout the Bay Area, so we can help with your transition.
 Find a storage unit near you!